tlwl19/finalchallenge/README_Team2.md

 ```
 >Afterwards, we created a `for loop` in which both rows and columns will be generated.<br>
 The "button" variable is for us to be able to interact with the individual squares as buttons within the 32x32 grid.<br>
-The "value" variable is for us to be able to select the different shades of grey of the individual squares within the 32x32 grid, and also to make the individual squares in the grid white by default.<br>r = rows<br>c = columns
+The "value" variable is to store the angle value of the corresponding grid according to the colour selected<br>r = rows<br>c = columns
 ```
 button = [[r for r in range(o)] for c in range(o)] value = [[colour for r in range(o)] for c in range(o)]